CarolinaFledgling/RecreatingCodepenCSSgrid/README.md

 # Learning by practice
-## Re-creating Codepen website using only CSS grid 🙃
+## Re-creating Codepen website - practice using only CSS grid 🙃